Processing math: 100%

 Hints for various parts.

 - P 2.
-The definition of periodicity: there exists a $T$ such that $s(t) = s(t+MT)$ for all $M$.
-The smallest such $T$ is the period.
+The definition of periodicity: there exists a T such that s(t)=s(t+MT) for all M. The smallest such T is the period.

-Writing $x(t)$ in its Fourier Series form: $x(t) = \sum_{k=-\infty}^\infty X_k exp\left(\frac{j2\pi kt}{T}\right)$, we get
+Writing x(t) in its Fourier Series form: x(t)=∑∞k=−∞Xkexp(j2πktT), we get

-Since $X_l$ is not a function of $t$ and integration and summation can be interchanged, we can write
+Since Xl is not a function of t and integration and summation can be interchanged, we can write

-- Remember that if $x(t)$ is even, $x(t) = x(-t)$.
-If $X_k$ is real, $X_k = X_k^*$ (The $^*$ represents complex conjugation).
+- Remember that if x(t) is even, x(t)=x(−t).
+If Xk is real, Xk=X∗k (The ∗ represents complex conjugation).

-- Similarly, if $x(t)$ is odd, $x(t) = -x(-t)$.
-If $X_k$ is imaginary, $X_k = -X_k^*$
+- Similarly, if x(t) is odd, x(t)=−x(−t).
+If Xk is imaginary, Xk=−X∗k

 P. III.
 Examples of Fourier Series